-Planning a longer trip is always so much fun, but there is always a lot to consider.
-When planning a longer trip we recommend that you think about where you would like to go and how long it will take you to reach your destination.
+Planning a longer trip is always so much fun, but there is sometimes a lot to consider.
+When planning a longer trip we suggest that you think about where you would like to go and how long it will take you to reach your destination.
 It can sometimes be hard to wrap your head around the vast distances between towns here in Australia.

 PLANNING A TRIP

 With the advent of the internet and fantastic apps like WikiCamps, planning a longer trip is now much easier.
-However, don’t discount the usefulness of paper months.
+However, don’t discount the usefulness of paper maps.
 It can be useful to be able to see a whole area, without having to flip between pages or navigate around on a computer screen.
+We think Hema Maps are the best ones around.

 Also don’t think that if you make a plan that you have to stick to it.
 If we find something that interests us we will stop along the way or make a detour.
 When you are on a trip, chatting with other travellers is a great way to find out about other places you can visit.

 If you can get hold of some tourist guides on the areas that you want to visit.
 These can have great ideas in them on what there is to see and do in each town and along the way as well.
-We also love the Camps Australia Wide Book.
-It has fantastic maps and shows camping and rest areas and the facilities available in those areas, such as toilets, BBQ’s, day or night use etc.
+We also love the Camps Australia Wide book.
+Now up to version 10 it has over 5000 campsites in it.
+It features fantastic maps and shows camping and rest areas and the facilities available in those areas, such as toilets, BBQ’s, day or night use etc.

 If it has been awhile since you have been on a trip, it’s always a good idea to give your travelling home the once over.
 To make sure you are prepared for the trip you can:-